Buying Guide for Runner Rugs

 Cons: Common complaints about this rug centered around the construction quality.
 In particular, many shoppers noted that the rug was thin and, in some cases, had a tendency to bunch up, which could lead to trips and falls.

 Bottom Line: Those seeking an affordable and easy-to-maintain runner rug will appreciate this pick from Maple Rugs.
 Along with being machine washable, it offers a range of designs and comes in eight sizes.
-Just note that it can bunch up.

-iCustomRug Zara Synthetic Sisal Runner
+iCustomRug Zara Synthetic Sisal Runner Rug

 Cons: If you prefer authentic natural fibers, this isn’t the rug for you.
 While it’s made to look like sisal, it’s synthetic polypropylene.
 Over time, it could unravel a bit and snag on shoes.

 Bottom Line: If you’re specifically looking for a runner solution for stairs, this one is great, thanks to the wide range of sizes.
+It’s soft, durable, and adds some visual interest to a main area that many will cross.

 nuLoom Moroccan Blythe Runner Rug